kateing/recipe/thanksgiving/Gravy.md

 ### Directions

 - Heat oil.
-Add onion and mushrooms and cook (about 5 min or until onion is translucent)
+Add onion (and mushrooms if using) and cook until onion is translucent (~ 5 min)
 - Stir in herbs
 - Create a roux: sprinkle flour in and stir contil golden to brown (~ 5 min)
 - Gradually stir in warmed stock until desired thickness